-A138.
+A141.
 In addition, the practitioner may consider it appropriate to include wording that specifically restricts distribution of the assurance report other than to intended users, its use by others, or its use for other purposes.

-Description of the Practitioner’s Responsibility (Ref: Para.
-74(h)(ii))
+Summary of the Practitioner’s Procedures (Ref: Para.
+76(h)(ii))

-A139.
-The assurance report in a reasonable assurance engagement often follows a standard wording and only briefly describes procedures performed.
-This is because, in a reasonable assurance engagement, describing in any level of detail the specific procedures performed would not assist users to understand that, in all cases where an unmodified report is issued, sufficient appropriate evidence has been obtained to enable the practitioner to express a conclusion in the positive form.A141.
-The practitioner may determine that the summary of the procedures performed needs to be more detailed in order to provide the intended users of the limited assurance report with relevant information to understand the conclusion expressed in the report.
+A142.
+The assurance report in a reasonable assurance engagement normally follows a standard wording and only briefly describes procedures performed.
+This is because, in a reasonable assurance engagement, describing in any level of detail the specific procedures performed would not assist users to understand that, in all cases where an unmodified report is issued, sufficient appropriate evidence has been obtained to enable the practitioner to express an opinion.

+A143.
+In a limited assurance engagement, an appreciation of the nature, timing and extent of procedures performed is essential for the intended users to understand the conclusion expressed in a limited assurance report.
+The description of the practitioner’s procedures in a limited assurance engagement is therefore ordinarily more detailed than in a reasonable assurance engagement.
+It also may be appropriate to include a description of procedures that were not performed that would ordinarily be performed in a reasonable assurance engagement.
+However, a complete identification of all such procedures may not be possible because the practitioner’s required understanding and assessment of risks of material misstatement are less than in a reasonable assurance engagement.

 Factors to consider in making that determination and the level of detail to be provided include:

 Circumstances specific to the entity (e.g., the differing nature of the entity’s activities compared to those typical in the sector).